-Whether you work the regular 9-5, or maybe you’re involved in the new-age 4-10’s everyone seems to be over the moon about (Personally, I’d do just about anything for perpetual 3-day weekends, so I’m on board) chances are by the end of your day, you’re feeling pretty beat.
+Whether you work the regular 9-5, or maybe you’re involved in the new-age 4-10’s everyone seems to be over the moon about (Personally, I’d do just about anything for perpetual 3-day weekends, so I’m on board) chances are by the end of your work day, you’re feeling pretty beat.

 1. Feng Shui